 Solomon explains, “We have achieved something incredibly powerful.
 The deal has been carefully crafted, clearing the way for us to offer sponsors and advertisers one of the largest combined audiences in the entire category.
 As we roll out a wide-reaching media and event integration, we also add key resources brought to the table by our new owner.
 Jake is a visionary and his track record for success speaks for itself.
 Our sponsors, exhibitors, athletes, readers and fans will be pleased by what the immediate future holds.”

-I worked at FLEX for 20 years, so I have some mixed feelings about news from our source that all of the New York magazine staff was laid off today, and Muscle & Fitness (the last surviving print mag, launched with its new name in 1980) will not be continuing in paper form.
+I worked at FLEX for 20 years, so I have some mixed feelings about news from my inside source that all of the New York magazine staff was laid off today, and Muscle & Fitness (the last surviving print mag, launched with its new name in 1980) will not be continuing in paper form.
 Joe Weider began Your Physique (the forerunner to Muscle & Fitness, Flex, etc.) 80 years ago, so it’s sad to think, after eight decades, there will no longer be a print magazine in the iconic line he launched.
 And yet it was inevitable.
 Virtually all muscle and fitness magazines have died in recent years.
 Worse is knowing that many of my past co-workers had a shockingly sad Valentine’s Day.